Scott Vincent (golfer)

-Scott Nicholas Vincent (born 20 May 1992) is a Zimbabwean professional golfer who plays on the Japan Golf Tour and the Asian Tour.
-He has won three times on the Japan Golf Tour.
-In 2022 he won the International Series England on the Asian Tour, as well as the International Series Order of Merit.
+Scott Nicholas Vincent (born 20 May 1992) is a Zimbabwean professional golfer.
+He has played predominantly on the LIV Golf League, Asian Tour and the Japan Golf Tour.
+He was the Asian Tour's Rookie of the Year in 2016, and in 2022 he won the tour's International Series Order of Merit, a feat he repeated in 2025.
+He has also won three times on the Japan Golf Tour.
 He represented Zimbabwe in the 2018 World Cup of Golf and the 2020 Tokyo Summer Olympics, being the first Zimbabwean golfer to do so.

 Professional career

 Vincent turned professional in 2015.
 After five runner-up finishes on the Asian Tour between 2016 and 2018, he finally got his first major tour victory at the 2021 Sansan KBC Augusta on the Japan Golf Tour.
 He also won the ANA Open three weeks later.

 In May 2022, Vincent won the Gateway to The Open Mizuno Open, beating Anthony Quayle in a playoff.
 The win also gained him an exemption into the 2022 Open Championship.
 A week later, Vincent won the International Series England at Slaley Hall in Northumberland, England.
 He carded a final-round 66 to win by one shot over Travis Smyth and claim his first Asian Tour victory.